jinitsuga/jinitsuga/README.md

 👋 Hi, I’m Agu!
 Self-taught developer, confident front-ender transitioning into fullstack!.
-Very detail-oriented, love thinking about UIs and UX.
+Very detail-oriented, love thinking about UI/UX and systems.

 Always looking for coding friends to talk shop! - 📫 You can find me on Discord - Jin#6139